Share this

 👉 Practical driving test FAQs

 For most people, the practical driving test is scary.
 Passing first time is the goal for everyone, but not meeting this target doesn’t necessarily mean you’re a bad driver.
 Every driving test is different, and failing isn’t a definite stamp on your record as a driver.
 To give you the best chance of passing, we’ve put together our top ten tips for passing the practical driving test.
 As a car finance company, we know a thing or two about driving.
 Follow our advice and you should be in a good place to pass your practical driving test.
+This piece is part of a wider series focusing on driving test support.
+Visit our comprehensive driving test home page to get the low down on all things driving test.

 Breaking Down The Driving Test